LiterallyJamie/Fetchify/README.md

 # YtDownloader

-An very simple GUI app to download YouTube videos in .webm format with a Dark-themed interface with selectable video quality with a progress bar.
+A very simple GUI app to download YouTube videos in .webm format with a Dark-themed interface with selectable video quality with a progress bar.